camahoe/WimWitchFK-24H2/README.md

 Note: New Outlook and Dev Home are not removable via this method.

-To remove New Outlook, log into your image and run "Get-AppxPackage -AllUsers | Where-Object {$_.Name -Like '*OutlookForWindows*'} | Remove-AppxPackage -AllUsers"
+To remove New Outlook, log into your image and run Get-AppxPackage -AllUsers | Where-Object {$_.Name -Like '*OutlookForWindows*'} | Remove-AppxPackage -AllUsers

 Instructions:
 1. Install the WimWitchFK module via PowerShell